EngineerBetter/engineerbetter-hugo/content/blog/changing-minds.md

 ### Skills

 Skills represent the brains' ability to make the body do a practical task.
 Consider the difference between knowing about a thing (concept) and being able to do it (skill).
 One can attend a seminar on eXtreme Programming, but being a good pair-programmer takes practice and self-awareness.
 Having taught martial arts during the peak of Internet forum culture, I can tell you there's a world of difference between knowing facts about an activity and being able to _do_ it.

+## Scales

+These largely speak for themselves, so I shalln't expand upon each of them.
+Different tools and techniques are needed to work at different scales.

+**At larger scales, art and technology can effect change** - think of influential musicians, artistic movements.
+In the realm of continuous delivery, **consider how Docker changed people's attitudes towards DevOps**.

+**Simple stories work better than complex ones at large scales** Consider the simplicity of the political messaging that appears to be winning popular votes around the world.

+There is interdependence between the adjacent levels of scale.
+Changing an individual's mind on a matter is going to be a darn sight easier if their team/friends/family are also on-board with the idea.
+Changing a team's mindset is going to be easier if individuals are bought-in, and if the wider organisation is.

 ## Factors